Heart-centered counseling grounded in cutting-edge science

 Guidance from an experienced psychologist

-Potentiality Psychotherapy & Assessment combines the best of person-centered, non-judgment therapy with cutting-edge science to help improve your life.
+Potentiality Psychotherapy & Counseling combines the best of person-centered, non-judgment therapy with contemporary science to help improve your life.
 The counseling process is tailored to your specific needs and concerns.
 Become the person you intend to be.
 Become the best version of yourself.
 Work with an experienced psychologist in a non-threatening, life-affirming environment.
-Health professionals, executives, business owners of all types, educators, artists, military officers, law enforcement, attorneys and other working professionals are encouraged to reach out.
+Health professionals, executives, business owners of all types, educators, military officers, law enforcement, attorneys and other working professionals are encouraged to reach out.
 We can help you deal more effectively with stress, anxiety, impatience, sadness, anger issues, burn out, relationship issues, and compassion fatigue.
 Take the next step toward improving your life and contact us.
 We are looking forward to working with you.

-Individual Therapy
+Individual Psychotherapy

 "Skills not pills."
 Get the counseling help you need and deserve.